Elizabeth Macarthur: Family

 The bulk of the Macarthur estate, through the brothers William, James and Edward, passed to James' only child, daughter Elizabeth (1840-1911), who in 1867 married Arthur Onslow (1833–1882).
 In 1892, after Arthur's death, Elizabeth changed the family name to Macarthur-Onslow.
 She and Arthur had six children, including James Macarthur-Onslow (1867–1946), George Macarthur-Onslow (1875–1931) and Arthur Macarthur-Onslow (1879–1938).

 Legacy

 The Elizabeth Macarthur Agricultural Institute is named in her honour.
 It is the largest Centre of Excellence operated by New South Wales Department of Primary Industries, employing 200 scientists and located at Camden Park.

 Elizabeth Macarthur is commemorated on the 1995 Australian five-dollar coin which was struck for inclusion in a special Masterpieces in Silver collector proof set entitled Colonial Australia.
+She was posthumously inducted onto the Victorian Honour Roll of Women in 2001.

 One of Elizabeth's accounting books refers to a Machiping having made a linen press and other sundry items.
-He was paid £8 pounds in 1824.
+He was paid £8 in 1824.
 The desk is believed to survive in Milton House museum, in Milton NSW.
 Mak Sai Ying is believed to be the first Chinese man to live in Australia.

 Elizabeth Macarthur is the subject of a fictitious memoir, A Room Made of Leaves, by Australian author, Kate Grenville, published in 2020.